Here we go again. A lot of snow is in the forecast.

 - WINTER STORM WARNING: The only difference between this and a watch: The storm is closer and imminent

 - WINTER WEATHER ADVISORY: The only difference with an advisory: Snow occurs over more than 24 hours

-Our FOX 8 weather team will always bring you the latest weather updates all winter long RIGHT HERE on our FOX 8 weather page and when the winter weather turns wicked, get a complete list of weather alerts RIGHT HERE.
+Our FOX 8 weather team will always bring you the latest weather updates RIGHT HERE on our FOX 8 weather page and when the winter weather turns wicked, get a complete list of weather alerts RIGHT HERE.